-What could be more magnificent than an unobstructed winery view of vineyards while sipping wine at a hilltop tasting room.
-Such is the case at LAW Estate Wines where detail to the architecture, the beauty of the vineyards, sustainable and organic practices all come together providing a unique experience and producing exceptional wines from the Adelaida AVA of Paso Robles.
+What could be more magnificent than an unobstructed winery view of vineyards while sipping wine at a hilltop tasting room?
+Such is the case at LAW Estate Wines, where detail to the architecture, the beauty of the vineyards, sustainable and organic practices all come together, providing a unique experience and producing exceptional wines from the Adelaida AVA of Paso Robles.

-Three different fonts are used in spelling of LAW and symbolize the following.
+Three different fonts are used in the spelling of LAW and symbolize the following.
 “The Law brand mark reflects the positioning of “Life, Love, Land” by combining three unique letterforms in a sophisticated and graceful way.
 These varied letterforms allude to the diverse emotions and attitudes expressed in our lives as we celebrate and share each moment with passion and authenticity.
 Life is represented by the L, Love is represented in the A, and Land is represented by the W. ”

 Sagacious 2013: Sagacious is best described as sage and wise.
-A blend of Grenache, Mourvédre and Syrah, this wine is a more serious wine with earthy and dryer qualities.
+A blend of Grenache, Mourvédre, and Syrah, this wine is a more serious wine with earthy and dryer qualities.
 The flavors are blackberry and chocolate.

 Prima 2013: Composed of 100% Mourvédre, the wine delivers flavors of blackberries set off by smoky qualities.

 First Tracks 2013: This wine combines mostly Petit Verdot, Syrah, and Cabernet Sauvignon.
 Find a big, rich wine delivering dark fruit flavors and hints of chocolate.

 For Law Estate Wines, the life and love of their land comes through in each bottle of wine.
 Each of us will love what comes through in these wines, and if you have an opportunity to visit the Law winery, you will also love the land by embracing the view that surrounds you.